About Ward 13

 The ward also encompasses a small portion of the Stockyards neighborhood, which also started out as a part of Brooklyn Twp., and was initially inhabited by Hungarian and Czech immigrants.
 The neighborhood derives its name from the Cleveland Union Stockyards Co.

-Councilman Harsh is Council's representative on the Cuyahoga County Office of Homeless Services Advisory Board.
+Councilman Harsh also serves as Cleveland City Council’s representative to the Cuyahoga County Office of Homeless Services Advisory Board, contributing to countywide strategies to reduce homelessness and improve housing access.

 Meet the Staff